Generalized Anxiety Disorder

 Specific Phobias

-Specific Phobias are intense, irrational fears of certain things or situations, (e.g., dogs, bees, injections, the dark, escalators, tunnels, flying, etc.).
-Children may not realize that fear of such objects are unreasonable.
-Typically, children or adolescents will become extremely distressed when confronted with the feared object or situations.
-Children’s avoidance or distress regarding the feared object results in significant disruption in the child’s routine, school functioning, family functioning, or social relationships.
-In children, the anxiety felt may be expressed by crying, tantrums, freezing, or clinging.
-In addition, children may experience rapid heart rate, dizziness, sweaty palms, etc. when confronted with the feared object or situation.
+Specific Phobias are intense, irrational fears of certain things or situations (e.g., dogs, bees, injections, the dark, escalators, tunnels, flying, etc.).
+Children may not realize that fear of such objects is unreasonable.
+Children or adolescents will become extremely distressed when confronted with a feared object or situation.
+Children’s avoidance or distress regarding the feared object significantly disrupts the child’s routine, school functioning, family functioning, or social relationships.
+In children, the anxiety may be expressed by crying, tantrums, freezing, or clinging.
+In addition, children may experience rapid heart rate, dizziness, sweaty palms, etc., when confronted with the feared object or situation.

 Selective Mutism

-Selective mutism is often seen around the time that children enter school for the first time, and can be accompanied by anxiety.
-The essential feature of selective mutism is the persistent failure to speak in specific social situations (e.g., school, with playmates) where speaking is expected, despite speaking in other situations.
+Selective mutism is often seen when children enter school for the first time and can be accompanied by anxiety.
+The essential feature of selective mutism is the persistent failure to speak in specific social situations (e.g., school, with playmates) where speaking is expected despite speaking in other situations.

 Social Phobia

-Social phobia is an intense fear of becoming humiliated or embarrassed in social situations.
+Social phobia is an intense fear of humiliation or embarrassment in social situations.
 Children who suffer from social phobia might appear to be excessively shy and may fear that they will do or say something in front of others that will promote embarrassment.
-Common fears of children with social phobia are: fears of going to social situations, fears of talking with authority figures, or fears of speaking to others in public.
-Social phobia may also present as a fear of using a public restroom, eating out or talking on the phone, or writing on the board in front of peers.
+Common fears of children with social phobia are fears of going to social situations, fears of talking with authority figures, or fears of speaking to others in public.
+Social phobia may also present as a fear of using a public restroom, eating out, talking on the phone, or writing on the board in front of peers.
 Social phobia is different from shyness.
 People with shyness can be uneasy around others, but they don’t necessarily avoid situations that make them feel uncomfortable.
 Social phobia disrupts a child’s normal life, interfering with school or social relationships.

 Usually, the child with obsessions tries to neutralize these disturbing thoughts with some other thought or action (a compulsion).
-Compulsions are repetitive behaviors or mental acts (e.g., hand washing, ordering, checking, praying, counting, repeating words silently), the goal of which is to prevent or reduce anxiety or distress, not to provide pleasure.
-In most cases, the person feels driven to perform the compulsion to reduce the feelings of distress that accompanies an obsession or to prevent some event from occurring.
+Compulsions are repetitive behaviors or mental acts (e.g., hand washing, ordering, checking, praying, counting, repeating words silently) whose goal is to prevent or reduce anxiety or distress, not to provide pleasure.
+In most cases, the person feels driven to perform the compulsion to reduce the feelings of distress that accompany an obsession or to prevent some event from occurring.